 - And I recommend a prime lens in the 16-23mm focal length range for APS-C photographers, with the same f/1.2-f/1.8 maximum aperture.

 If you’re a travel photographer, you’re going to want one lens that you can use all the time–one that’s relatively compact, and with a zoom range that’s useful for many types of photos (e.g., landscapes, street, even portraits).
 You’ll also probably appreciate a lens with weather sealing, because the skies don’t always cooperate!

 See also: Best Fuji Lens for Travel Photography

 Here’s what I recommend:

-- For full-frame photographers: A zoom lens in the 24-120mm range, with an f/4 maximum aperture.
+- For full-frame photographers: A 24-120mm zoom lens with an f/4 maximum aperture.